 A. Each interactive element (e.g. menu, hyperlink, button) and function (e.g. annotations) allows keyboard-only operation both with and without assistive technology.
-N/A Additional Information: Non-Assistive Technologies only.
-B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected"). n N/A Additional Information: Non-Assistive Technologies only.
+N/A Additional Information: Non-assistive technology only.
+B. Each interactive element conveys information to assistive technology regarding the element's name, type, and status (e.g. "Play, button, selected").
+N/A Additional Information: Non-assistive technology only.
 C. All instructions, prompts, and error messages necessary to complete forms are conveyed as text to assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Non-Assistive Technologies only.
+N/A Additional Information: Non-assistive technology only.